HibberdLab/hibberdlab.github.com/members.md

       <div class="media-body">
       <h4 class="media-heading">Susan Stanley</h4>
       <p> Susan is in charge of keeping the lab running!
 She has been instrumental in developing the transformation pipeline that
-      we use for <i>Cleome gynandra</i>.
+      we use for <i>Gynandropsis gynandra</i>.
 She is also responsible for plant and seed stock maintenance, ordering lab stocks, and time permiting, helps with specific research projects in the lab.
 She joined the lab in 2000 after having worked in Industry.</p>
     </div>